AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-50849-adding-new-product-to-category-after-clearing-cache-results-in-mismatch-of-positions-and-selections-of-products.md

 # ACSD-50849: Adding new product to category after clearing cache results in mismatch of positions and selections

-The ACSD-50849 patch fixes the issue where adding a new product to the category after clearing the cache results in mismatch of positions and selections of the existing products.
+The ACSD-50849 patch fixes the issue where adding a new product to the category after clearing the cache results in a mismatch of positions and selections of the existing products.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) QPT 1.1.32 is installed.
 The patch ID is ACSD-50849.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions